 You can pay for the claim yourself if you can’t do any of these.
 Talk to your solicitor beforehand about what it's likely to cost and your chance of winning the case.

-The other side (hospital or doctor) usually pays for any expenses if you win.
+The other side usually pays for any expenses if you win.
 This includes the court costs, the cost of the medical report and your solicitor fees.
 They will also pay you any compensation the court decides to award.

 More help and advice

-Many organisations can provide more information and advice.
+There are organisations that can provide more information and advice.